fluencelabs/docs/docs/build-mvm/glossary.md

 #### Developer Offer

-The developer’s [Cloudless Distributive](#cloudless-distributive) combined with their capacity selection criteria, such as payment offer, data center type, duration, payment offer, etc., and an escrow payment
+A [Cloudless Distributive](#cloudless-distributive), combined with the capacity selection criteria, such as payment offer, data center type, duration, payment offer, etc., and an escrow payment.

 ### Capacity Commitment